jonnonz1/nz-statute-book/acts/public/2002/te-uri-o-hau-claims-settlement-act-2002.md

 ### 86 Rights of Te Uri o Hau governance entity under Nohoanga entitlement not assignable
 The rights of Te Uri o Hau governance entity under a Nohoanga entitlement are not assignable.

-### 87 Nohoanga entitlement not to restrict the Crown's right to alienate land
+### 87 Nohoanga entitlement not to restrict the Crown’s right to alienate land
-The grant and exercise of a Nohoanga entitlement does not restrict the Crown's right to alienate the entitlement land, land adjacent to the entitlement land, or land adjacent to the waterway concerned.
+The grant and exercise of a Nohoanga entitlement does not restrict the Crown’s right to alienate the entitlement land, land adjacent to the entitlement land, or land adjacent to the waterway concerned.

 ### 88 Te Uri o Hau governance entity may enforce rights against other persons
 While Te Uri o Hau governance entity is occupying entitlement land in accordance with this subpart, Te Uri o Hau governance entity may enforce its rights under the Nohoanga entitlement against persons who are not parties to the deed of settlement, as if Te Uri o Hau governance entity were the owner of the entitlement land.